hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/jax-maxtext.rst

 ================

-The following models are pre-optimized for performance on AMD Instinct MI300 series GPUs.
+The following models are pre-optimized for performance on AMD Instinct MI300 Series GPUs.
 Some instructions, commands, and available training configurations in this documentation might vary by model -- select one to get started.